-When Frank Shawl and Victor Anderson sank roots in the Bay Area from New York City 60 years ago they discovered a gaping void in the Bay Area arts scene: contemporary dance had no home in the East Bay and with no home it was unable to enlighten, inspire, uplift and create fellowship in the community.
-There was no place where young dancers could be exposed to a variety of movement styles, from modern to ballet and more, and schooled in the art’s ethos of community, celebration and discipline.
-Without such a base, it meant not only that the art form was unable to grow in the East Bay, but also that modern dance and its sister genres were unable to enhance the cultural and spiritual well-being of the community.
+When Frank Shawl and Victor Anderson sank roots in the Bay Area from New York City 60 years ago they saw a need for a home for contemporary dance in the East Bay to enlighten, inspire, uplift and create fellowship in the community.
+At that time, there were few places where young dancers could be exposed to a variety of movement styles, from modern to ballet and more, and schooled in the art’s ethos of community, celebration and discipline.
+Without a home for dace, the art form was unable to grow in the East Bay, and modern dance and its sister genres were unable to enhance the cultural and spiritual well-being of the community.
 Having taken to heart the approach of their New York mentor, May O'Donnell, who believed that dance should be available to all who desired it, Shawl and Anderson set out to create the Shawl-Anderson Dance Center (SADC) in Berkeley in 1958.

 SADC is more than a dance center: it is a hub of performance that erases the lines between outside and inside, the pedestrian and the polished mover, and democratizes dance while embracing rigor.
 It has altered our conception of how dance is practiced as well as how it is situated in the public arena.
 Shawl and Anderson’s work prefigured by decades a widespread effort to democratize the art and reintegrate it into everyday life.
 The result is that this place—literally, a house of many rooms-- recalibrated our ideas about less tangible elements of dance-- mentor/student relationships, access and rights—and established a humanist baseline that is a model not only in the dance community but for other artists in the region.
 SADC has seeded the local community (Alameda, San Francisco, Contra Costa and Marin counties) and the national community with teachers and performers, spreading an ethos that makes art and fellowship as entwined as strands of DNA, not just in the Bay Area, but beyond.
 Examples range from the undeniable talent of Kate Weare Company in New York City to the local Luna Dance Institute, which brings dance to underserved youth and trains teachers in the art of teaching dance.